 [INSERT FIGURE 1 HERE]

-The number of species per site, which we refer here to diversity, shows great variance across oceans and seas, with the highest being found in the Atlantic Ocean, around the latitudes of 50 to 30ºN (up to 70 taxa), and the lowest in the Caspian/Aral seas (on average 6 taxa) and above 65ºN (on average 9 taxa).
+The number of species per site, which we refer here to diversity, shows great variance across oceans and seas, with the highest being found in the Atlantic Ocean, around 50 to 30ºN (up to 70 taxa when binned into latitudinal bands, or up to 35 in individual assemblages), and the lowest in the Caspian/Aral seas (on average 6 taxa) and above 65ºN (on average 9 taxa).
 This pattern could be partly due to the number of sites studied in each ocean (1048 for the Atlantic, 857 for the Pacific and 540 for the Indian, and fewer in other regions) but also reflecting low temperature and short growing season in the semi-enclosed Arctic Ocean north of c.
-80o N (>100 sites) and low salinity combined with extreme seasonal temperature change in the land-locked Caspian and Aral sea (49 sites).
-Most significantly, this compilation shows that three taxa globally dominate dinocyst assemblages, notably Brigantedinium spp. (including all identified species and similar cysts not identified at species level), followed by Operculodinium centrocarpum sensu Wall and Dale 1966 and species of Spiniferites except for Spiniferites elongatus, Spiniferites sp. granular type and S. cruciformis (note that Spiniferites spp. include all Spiniferites species that were only identified at genus level).
+80o N (>100 sites) and low salinity combined with extreme seasonal temperature change in the land-locked Caspian and Aral seas (49 sites).
+Most significantly, this compilation shows that three taxa globally dominate dinocyst assemblages, notably Brigantedinium spp. which include all identified species such as Brigantedinium cariacoense and Brigantedinium simplex, and similar cysts not identified at species level.
+Except for some studies, such as Mudie et al. (2017), it was not possible to map the distribution of species of Brigantedinium as they tend to be grouped together due to difficulty in the identification.
+The other two main taxa are Operculodinium centrocarpum sensu Wall and Dale 1966 and species of Spiniferites except for Spiniferites elongatus/S. frigidus, Spiniferites sp. granular type and S. cruciformis (note that Spiniferites spp. include all Spiniferites species that were only identified at genus level).
 Overall, the 91 dinocyst taxa can be assigned to five biogeographic groups: cosmopolitan, northern latitude, southern latitude, bipolar, and those of limited geographical range.

 [INSERT FIGURE 2A HERE]